 Aside from giving directions to the bots, another thing that makes the robots.txt file a holy grail is that some web owners can maximise it to optimise their crawl budget.

-We know that crawl budget refers to the number of URLs search engines crawlers can and wants to crawl on your website.
+We know that crawl budget refers to the number of URLs search engine crawlers can and wants to crawl on your website.
 It matters that crawling activities centre more on your valuable pages other than irrelevant ones.

 With that said, ensure that your robots.txt file directs crawlers to the value-adding content of your website.

-How To Create Robots Txt
+How to Create Robots Txt

 If you decide to create a robots.txt file for your website today, you want to ensure your website’s visibility on search engines.
 This process entails four important steps: